mk-fg/reliable-discord-client-irc-daemon/README.rst

 After requirements above are installed, script itself can be fetched from this repo and run like this::

-  ## This snippet is to create and switch to a separate "rdircd" user
+  ## Ignore "useradd" if you've already created a user when running "pip" above
   root # useradd -m rdircd
   root # su - rdircd